arkui-x/docs/en/application-dev/reference/apis/js-apis-socket.md

 listen(address: NetAddress): Promise\<void\>

 Binds the IP address and port number.
 The port number can be specified or randomly allocated by the system.
-The server listens to and accepts TCPSocket connections established over the socket.
+The server listens to and accepts TCP socket connections established over the socket.
 Multiple threads are used to process client data concurrently.
 This API uses a promise to return the result.

 > **NOTE**
-> The server uses this API to perform the bind, listen, and accept operations.
+> The server uses this API to perform the **bind**, **listen**, and **accept** operations.
+If the **bind** operation fails, the system randomly allocates a port number.

 **Required permissions**: ohos.permission.INTERNET